Overview

 Displaying source code

-tries to find and display only objects
+shinybreakpoint tries to find and display only objects

-which belong to reactive context (observe
+which belong to reactive context (observes,

-s), however it is not
+reactives and render*s), however it is not

 guaranteed that all of these objects will be find and that